EducationalTestingService/skll/doc/run_experiment.rst

 in the configuration file), SKLL also produces a single, top level "experiment" log file with only ``EXPERIMENT`` as the prefix.
-While the job-level log files contain messages that pertain to the specific characteristics of the job, the experiment-level log file will contains logging messages that pertain to the overall experiment and configuration file.
+While the job-level log files contain messages that pertain to the specific characteristics of the job, the experiment-level log file will contain logging messages that pertain to the overall experiment and configuration file.
 The messages in the log files are in the following format: